Suite 1300

 AnnexMed's home health RCM services

-Complete episode billing under PDGM: payment group assignment review, primary diagnosis optimization, comorbidity capture analysis, and 30-day period management.
-We analyze each episode's OASIS data against PDGM grouping logic before submission — identifying group assignment errors and comorbidity gaps that silently reduce reimbursement.
+Complete PDGM episode billing with payment group review, diagnosis optimization, comorbidity capture analysis, and 30-day period management.
+OASIS data is reviewed against PDGM grouping logic before submission to identify reimbursement-impacting gaps and grouping errors.

 OASIS Review & Pre-Billing Validation

-Pre-submission OASIS accuracy review covering functional scoring validation, primary diagnosis alignment with ICD-10-CM grouping requirements, and comorbidity identification.
-Our reviewers flag data discrepancies before billing across start-of-care, resumption, recertification, and discharge assessments.
+Pre-submission OASIS review covering functional scoring accuracy, ICD-10-CM diagnosis alignment, and comorbidity identification.
+Data discrepancies are flagged before billing across start-of-care, resumption, recertification, and discharge assessments.

 NOA & Final Claim Management